tstatler/doctools/guides/node/cli/accesslog/README.md

 ## Description

-List application's access logs within a specific period.
+List application's access logs within a specified period.
 By default, a maximum of 100 log messages will be returned at a time.
+Each log record contains the following fields:

+* Date and time
+* IP of server that handled the request
+* URL of requested resource
+* The execution time of the request in milliseconds

 ## Usage